Protocol explainer

 Does it mean unlimited TPS?NoThroughput depends on block capacity, policy, fees, demand, and network conditions.

-Source trail
+Source list

-Verify the claim.
+Verify the claim

 Use Kaspa Research for protocol lineage, Rusty Kaspa for implementation, the status page for current labels, and the finality page for payment-confidence wording.